SlashRobotics/Honeysuckle-Meadery/README.md

 Add the file extensions for large files over 100mb to track: git lfs track "*.dll"

+Make sure repo is up to date, if not try to push before adding more: git pull --all

 Add all files to the history: git add *

 Commit the files: git commit -m "first commit"